Sprayer-Mods/ModelForge/CONTRIBUTING.md

 - Proposing a new feature
 - Becoming a maintainer

-YOLOv5 works so well due to our combined community effort, and for every small improvement you contribute you will be helping push the frontiers of what's possible in AI 😃!
+ModelForge works so well due to our combined community effort, and for every small improvement you contribute you will be helping push the frontiers of what's possible in AI 😃!

 ## Submitting a Pull Request (PR) 🛠️